codio/knowledge/source/instructors/authoring/assessments/multiple-choice.rst

    .. image:: /img/guides/assessment_mc_general.png
       :alt: General

 - **Name** - Enter a short name that describes the test.
-This name is displayed in the teacher dashboard so the name should reflect the challenge and thereby be clear when reviewing.
-If you want to hide the name in the challenge text the student sees, toggle the **Show Name** setting to disable it.
+This name appears in the teacher dashboard for easy reference.
+To hide the name from the student's view of the challenge, toggle **Show Name** to disable it.

 - **Question** - Enter the question instruction that is shown to the student.